f5devcentral/access-labs/class2/module1/lab03.rst

    |image30|

 #.
-Locate Disable User 2 Powershell script shortcut located on the desktop.
+Locate the **DisableUser2.ps1 Powershell script located on the desktop.

    |image31|

 #.
-Click the **Disable User 2** Powershell script.
-A Powershell window will appear disabling the User2 account is Disabled.
+Right click the script and select Click the **Disable User 2** Powershell script.
+A Powershell window will appear displaying User2 account is Disabled.

    |image32|